Seward Salmon Derby Rules

 Various daily prizes are offered for men, women and youth.
 Daily prizes are awarded based on weight or randomly, depending on the conditions associated with the specific prize.
 Each fish entered increases a participant’s chances to win the daily random drawing, which is drawn from the weigh-in tickets turned in each day.

-New betting category: Guess the winning weight of the derby and win!
+Guess the weight of the heaviest salmon of the derby and win.

-Any taxes on cash or other prizes are the responsibility of the individual winner.
-Certain prize winners will be asked to provide their tax identification number on an official IRS form.
-Failure to do so will result in the Chamber involuntarily withholding 30 percent of the prize amount prior to award as per federal income tax regulations.
+• Any taxes on cash or other prizes are the responsibility of the individual winner.
+Certain prize winners will be asked to provide their tax ID number on an official IRS form.
+Failure to do so will result in the chamber involuntarily withholding 30 percent of the prize amount prior to award as per federal income tax regulations.